Coffee consumption and blood pressurePrint this page

 Although the precise nature of the relationship between coffee and blood pressure is still unclear, overall the research to date suggests that regular intake of caffeinated coffee does not increase the risk of hypertension.

 - A dose-response meta-analysis of 172,567 participants and 37,135 incident hypertension cases showed an inverse J-shaped curve, with hypertension risk increasing up to 3 cups per day and decreasing with higher intakes.
-The results suggest that habitual coffee consumption of >3 cups per day was not associated with an increased risk of hypertension compared with <1 cup per day; however, a slightly elevated risk appeared to be associated with light-to-moderate consumption of 1 to 3 cups per day28.
+The results suggest that habitual coffee consumption of >3 cups per day was not associated with an increased risk of hypertension compared with <1 cup per day; however, a slightly elevated risk appeared to be associated with light-to-moderate consumption of 1-3 cups per day35.